macqueen0987/rimworld-openworld-discord-bot/README.md

 * Downloading missing mods in mod collection
 * maybe linking server chat with discord chat?
 * server password finding service
+* role for server admins (it is currently just server admin and can't change)